Skip to main content Skip to footer

 Our Subsidy Program for Affordable Recreation in Kingston (SPARK) is here to help eligible people in Kingston save money on our recreational and leisure programs.
 You can use SPARK to pay for programs, memberships or single-use passes.
 It is given out on a first-come, first-served basis until the yearly budget is used up.

-Each eligible family member can receive up to $300 in support from SPARK every year.
+Each eligible family member can receive an annual SPARK Fit Pass membership and up to $300 in support from SPARK every calendar year.

 How do I apply to access SPARK?